 California (The California Department of Education Early Learning and Care Division) administers and funds a variety of subsidized child care programs designed to serve low-income students.
 These programs are funded through CalWORKs stages 2 and 3, family child care, general child care, migrant care, migrant alternative payment, severely handicapped, and alternative payment programs.
 Thousands of additional school-age children are served through CalWORKs Stage 1 Child Care, administered by the California Department of Social Services through County Welfare Departments.
 Learn more about Child Care funding in California.

-Local Resource and Referral agencies are funded by the California Department of Education and are located in every County of the state.
+Funded by the California Department of Education and located in every County of the state.
 They provide a variety of services to parents seeking care, to providers seeking professional development, and to communities seeking support for their youngest residents.